 How to get a job: resumes, interviews and networking

 Small group sessions held during the first and second week will focus on networking and resumes.
-These workshops will be led by Carly Einstein, Assistant Director of Graduate Career Services, University of Denver.
+These workshops will be led by the University of Denver Career Services Office.
 An additional session with tips on resumes, interviews, and making job connections will take place the third week of the program.
-This session will be led by Susan Gordon, president, Lynne Palmer Recruitment Agency and Robert Defendorf, human resources director, Scholastic Inc.
+This session will be led by Susan Gordon, President, Lynne Palmer Recruitment Agency and Lynnette Spence, Director, Talent Acquisition, Scholastic Inc.

 Mock interviews and career consultations